Thrillers, Chillers & Sci-Fi Killers. Whether you believe the bible is true or not true, it contains stories that trigger imagination.

-His quickness usually made her laugh, but she remained undeterred and searched his face with serious concern.
+His quickness usually made her laugh, but today, she searched his face with serious concern.
 “You can tell it, daddy.
 I’m brave.
-Was it an animal that came up on you in the night?”
+Was it an animal that stalked you in the night?”
 She couldn’t imagine anything worse.

 “Not an animal.
 It’s nothing you need to worry about.
 It happened long before you were born.”

 After he got better, he went back to fighting battles of his own choosing.

 Ten years later some strange men came to their home.
 They asked her father to lead them in a battle against the Ammonites.

 It took some convincing.
 Years ago the same men had driven her father out of his land refusing to let him take part in his father’s inheritance, because he was the son of a prostitute.

 “Forget the past.
 As God is our witness, we promise to make you the head over all of us.”
 The leader of the men persisted.